+Additivity

-■ Additivity Now imagine an input impulse f1 at time i=33, followed by another f2 at time i=45.
+Now imagine an input impulse f1 at time i=33, followed by another f2 at time i=45.
 These lead to responses g1 and g2.

-''' f1 = Table[If[i == 33, 1, 0], {i, 1, 100}]; f2 = Table[If[i == 45, 1.5, 0], {i, 1, 100}]; g1 = Table[If[i <= 33, 0, -Exp[-Abs[i - 33] / 20]] Sin[i / 10], {i, 1, 100}]; g2 = Table[If[i <= 45, 0, -Exp[-Abs[i - 45] / 30]] Sin[(i - 14) / 10], {i, 1, 100}]; MultipleListPlot[f1, g1, SymbolShape → Stem, PlotRange → {-.5, 2}]; MultipleListPlot[f2, g2, SymbolShape → Stem, PlotRange → {-.5, 2}]; MultipleListPlot[f1, f2, (g1 + g2), SymbolShape → Stem, PlotRange → {-.5, 2}]; '''
+Here's an example of a response that has a non-linear component

+Characterizing a linear system by its response to an orthonormal basis set

+Suppose we have an unknown physical (or biological) system, which we model as a linear system, represented by a (square) matrix T:

+In[149]:= T = Table[RandomReal[], {i, 1, 8}, {j, 1, 8}];

-Characterizing a linear system by its response to an orthonormal basis set Suppose we have an unknown physical (or biological) system, which we model as a linear system, represented by a (square) matrix T: In[175]:= T = Table[Random[], {i,1,8}, {j,1,8}]; We would like to make a simple set of measurements that could characterize $\mathbf{T}$ in such a way that we could predict the output of $\mathbf{T}$ to any input.
+We would like to make a simple set of measurements that could characterize $\mathbf{T}$ in such a way that we could predict the output of $\mathbf{T}$ to any input.
 This is the sort of task that engineers face when wanting to characterize, say a stereo amplifier (as a model linear system), so that the output sound can be predicted for any input sound.
 It is also the kind of task that neuroscientists face when describing a neural subsystem, such as hearing, touch or sight.

 What kind of measurements would tell us what T is?
-Well, we could make a huge look-up table that enumerates the We would like to make a simple set of measurements that could characterize $\mathbf{T}$ in such a way that we could predict the output of $\mathbf{T}$ to any input.
-This is the sort of task that engineers face when wanting to characterize, say a stereo amplifier (as a model linear system), so that the output sound can be predicted for any input sound.
-It is also the kind of task that neuroscientists face when describing a neural subsystem, such as hearing, touch or sight.
-What kind of measurements would tell us what T is?
 Well, we could make a huge look-up table that enumerates the response to each possible input.
 That's impractical, and also unnecessary if the system is linear (or is approximately so).

-This is theoretically fine, but can lead to two practical problems: 1) for a real physical system, such as your stereo, or a neuron in the limulus eye, this would require stimulating it with a high-intensity audio or light intensity spike, which could damage what you are trying to study.
+This is theoretically fine, but can lead to two practical problems:

+1) for a real physical system, such as your stereo, or a neuron in the limulus eye, this would require stimulating it with a high-intensity audio or light intensity spike, which could damage what you are trying to study.
 For example, if you have 1 million receiving elements, getting a response by stimulating only 1 part in a million may require concentrating lots of energy on just one element.
 In the theoretical limit, this corresponds to stimulating it with a "delta" function, a spike which is infinitely narrow and infinitely high.

 2) Characterizing the linear system by a matrix T, requires $n^2$ numbers, where n is the input signal vector length--and n can be pretty big for both audio and visual systems.

-Problem 2) has a nice solution when $\mathbf{T}$ is symmetric, and even nicer solution if the rows are shifted versions of each other (this is addressed later).
-Problem 1) can be addressed by showing that we can characterize $\mathbf{T}$ with any basis set--so we can pick one that won't blow out the physical system being tested.
-The set of Walsh functions we looked at earlier is just one possible set that has the advantage that the elements that contribute to the "energy", i.e. (the square of the length) are distributed across the vector. ''' In[176]:= Vectorlength[x] := N[Sqrt[x.x]] ''' ...[....].
+Problem 2) has a nice solution when $\mathbf{T}$ is symmetric, and even nicer solution if the rows are shifted versions of each other, as with the model for lateral inhibition (this is addressed later).
+Problem 1) can be addressed by showing that we can characterize $\mathbf{T}$ with any basis set-so we can pick one that won't blow out the physical system being tested.

+The set of Walsh functions we looked at earlier is just one possible set that has the advantage that the elements that contribute to the "energy", i.e. (the square of the length) are distributed across the vector.

+In[150]:=